 - Huddle rooms are far from a new concept, but it has only been in recent years that companies have begun to grasp the possibilities of including huddle rooms in the office layout, driven by the demand for privacy and smaller focus areas for teamwork.

-Statistics show that moving from a traditional office layout with many small offices and large conference rooms, to a modern office layout based on with activity based-working, increases the number of huddle and meeting rooms with a factor 10.
-In the recent State of the State report on Enterprise Video Conferencing from Wainhouse Research, estimates shows that there are 50 million huddle rooms globally.
+Statistics show that moving from a traditional office layout with many small offices and large conference rooms, to a modern office layout based on activity-based working, increases the number of huddle and meeting rooms with a factor 10.
+In the recent State of the State report on Enterprise Video Conferencing from Wainhouse Research, estimates show that there are 50 million huddle rooms globally.

 Why huddle rooms are the new black